 Here’s another article I read yesterday.
 It covers a great topic: how to build a highly responsive email list in order to skyrocket your internet marketing profits.

-If you are a subscriber of my Internet Profits Newsletter>, you remember perhaps one of my article written in May, 2003.
-It was called “Kick-Starting E-mail Profit List Growth From One Single Shot!” .
+If you are a subscriber of my Internet Profits Newsletter>, you remember perhaps one of my articles written in May 2003.
+It was called “Kick-Starting E-mail Profit List Growth From One Single Shot!”.

 The story was simple and I will quote a small part here:

 “The major difficulty I believe many new online marketers have is they’re so intent upon building a highly responsive list they spread on too many options in the same time.
 The result is they fail to grow significantly their list.

 Instead, a better approach is to try to focus on a single promotion ’til the end and exploit to the fullest potential.
 After you take the maximum results from THAT promotion, be creative and repeat the process with another one.
 But how to get MAXIMUM results?
 The answer is simply to give: you have to automatically multiply your profits!

 Wouldn’t be nice to build actually 3 different mailing lists, with 3 different automatically money-making generators, just from one single shot?”

 Today’s new article about responsive email lists is focused on the idea of earning the trust of your subscribers — very powerful.
 Enjoy reading now!

 Five of the Most Powerful Elements Anyone Can Use To Grow a Highly Responsive List